Costs and charges FAQs

 These are not new or additional charges.
 They have always been there, within the unit price of your funds, but you can now see them, compare them against similar funds and understand their impact on your investment return.

-There are no explicit charges for putting money in your pension plan, so if you contribute £100, the whole £100 is invested in your plan.
+There are no charges for putting money in your pension plan, so if you contribute £100, the whole £100 is invested in your plan.

 However, there are certain charges that cover the management and administration of any funds you invest in, whether you hold them on a 'self-select' basis or as part of an investment strategy.